Healthy Homes Assessment Kilbirnie

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into effective on July 1st, 2021?
-Landlords now have to make sure their Kilbirnie rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rental properties must be completely certified by 1 July 2024.
+Did you be aware that the Healthy Homes Standards came into in force on July 1, 2021?
+The landlords are now required to ensure that their Kilbirnie rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rentals must be completely compliant by 1 July 2024.

-We can assess the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessment, we will advise you or your property manager about any work which requirements to be completed, and offer an evaluation report with all the information needed for your Tenancy Agreement’s Healthy Home Statement of Compliance.
+We can assess your rental property to check whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
+Following the assessment, we’ll advise you or your property manager about the work needed to be completed. needs to be done, and offer an assessment report that includes all the necessary information to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to meet the obligations under the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and landlords who are not following the rules could be subject to fines of as much as $7,200 and additional healthy homes relevant fines.
+Inability to meet the standards to comply with the Healthy Homes Standards is a breach of the Residential Tenancies Act 1986, and any landlord found not conforming to the standards could be held accountable for up to $7,200 in addition to any healthier homes relevant fines.

-We are completely independent assessors of rental property, and are completely qualified to assess each of Healthy Homes and Homefit.
+We’re completely independent assessors of rental properties, in addition, we’re fully certified to assess each of Healthy Homes and Homefit.

 Call Now (04) 280 6779